KMiyawaki/setup_microbot/README.md

 - See [Getting Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)
 - Set user name to `jetson` for JetCard.

+- If you want to install ROS only, see [Setup ROS for Jetson NANO](./ros_minimal.md)

 ## Install commands

 ```shell